Tino Pattiera

-Tino Pattiera (27 June 1890 – 24 April 1966) was a Yugoslav tenor, born in Cavtat, near Dubrovnik.
+Tino Pattiera (27 June 1890 – 24 April 1966) was a Dalmatian Italian Croatian tenor, born in Cavtat, near Dubrovnik.

 Prior to taking up the repertory for which he became famous, he was notable in operetta.

 Pattiera was a handsome man with an exceptional, dark heroic tenor voice, that was, some say, perfectly suited for roles such as Manrico in Il trovatore.
 It was in this role that he made his stage debut at the Dresden Opera in 1914 and it was in the Italian repertoire that he specialized.
 Among his closest friends and colleagues during the early days at Dresden were Richard Tauber and Elisabeth Rethberg.